kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/launch.md

 and modify the code using versioned commits, which will be covered later.

 ## Running Minecraft
-Provided you have IDE generated configs, you can use them.
-Just remember to launch the correct one.
+Provided you have IDE-generated configs, you can use them.
+Remember to launch the correct one.
-If you are forgetful, you can include something like this in your `build.gradle[.kts]`:
+If you’re forgetful, you can include something like this in your `build.gradle[.kts]`:
 ::: code-group
 ```kts [build.gradle.kts]
 if (stonecutter.current.isActive) {